anikamisra/anikamisra/README.md

 ### Hi there 👋
+My name is Anika, and I'm a junior at UCLA studying applied math with a computing specialization.
+I am interested in AI along with the mathematical models behind it.
+Here are some quick facts about me:

 <!--
 **anikamisra/anikamisra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.